totalspectrum/flexprop/README.md

 ### Preprocessor

 Like openspin, bstc, and homespun, fastspin supports a basic preprocessor with such commands as `#define`, `#ifdef`, `#else`, and `#endif`.
 Note that while compiling for the Prop2 the define `__P2__` is automatically defined.
-See the file `samples/SimpleSerial` for an example of how to write code that will work on both Prop1 and Prop2 using these defines.
+See the file `samples/SimpleSerial` for an example of how to write code that will work on both Prop1 and Prop2 using the preprocessor.

 ### Inline assembly